-Regardless of which credit card survey you read, most indicate that the average credit card debt in the U.S. is @$16,000 (household), which translates to over $780 billion in consumer debt in the United States.
+Regardless of which credit card survey you read, most indicate that the average family struggling with credit card debt in the U.S. is @$16,000 (household), which translates to over $780 billion in consumer debt in the United States.

 The financial costs of credit card debt are obvious – paying more in interest, not being able to save, no retirement plan.
 However, the emotional costs of credit card debt are often overlooked.
 Higher levels of stress, behavioral dysfunctions, anger, regret, all add up to a level of dissatisfaction that can overflow into every aspect of your life.

 If you’re struggling with credit card debt, and want to get out of debt.
-Here are four tips you can use to position yourself for success and remove the financial and emotional burdens that come with credit card debt.
+Here are four tips to pay off credit card debt fast, so you can position yourself for success.
+And remove the financial and emotional burdens that come with credit card debt.

 #1 Understand What You Have for Credit Card Debt